JRC1995/ZeroPromptSearch/readme.md

 * ```checkpoint``` - set it true if you are loading some earlier saved checkpoints (checkpoints are automatically saved)
 * ```SC``` - set it true to enable self-consistency [1].
 Only relevant if ```search_style=none```.

-The available options for each arguments and the defaults can be found in ``argparser.py``.
+The available options for each argument and the defaults can be found in ``argparser.py``.

 ### Logs